weihuang023/RubyonRailsProject/README.md

 * Update "myapp" application
 * Free heroku server and Free database with heroku postgres
 * 18 hrs Server Duration time and 30 mins inactivity Sleeping

+## Aug 3, 2015
+* Add the property in the google search